Part Design Suggestions

 To understand this better make sure not to miss what is said above about ↑ tolerance.

-If you want to understand this better read here: “What is the final version in Open Circular Design?”
+If you are interested in the theory behind this, you can read this article: “What is the final version in Open Circular Design?”